-Our volunteers work throughout the day to provide thousands of meals to numerous partner agencies supporting woman, children, elder adults, veterans, men, and challenged populations.
+Our volunteers work throughout the day to provide thousands of meals to numerous partner agencies supporting woman, children, seniors, veterans, men, and challenged populations.

 Volunteer involvement includes, but is not limited to: Cooking hot meals, serving meals to insecure communities, supporting OSL staff in processing donations, washing dishes, inventory, cleaning, and organization of storage spaces.